California State Route 128: History

-The main road through the Anderson Valley to the mouth of the Navarro River, and from there up the coast to Fort Bragg, was originally called the Navarro Highway; it follows the approximate route of the present Route 128 and Route 1 through Mendocino County.
+The main road through the Anderson Valley to the mouth of the Navarro River, and from there up the coast to Fort Bragg, was previously called the Navarro Highway; it followed the approximate route of the present Route 128 and Route 1 through Mendocino County.
+In the early 1900s the part of the highway north of Mountain House Road was also known as "MacDonald-to-the-Sea", after the owner of the hotel there.
 Even earlier, the road followed the Navarro Ridge, to the north of the present alignment, instead of staying at the river level.
 By 1938, the last stretches of old winding roadway near the present location of Navarro were replaced by a straighter alignment, taken over from a disused logging railway line.

 Before being numbered as California State Route 128, the highway was signed as State Route 28.
 In 1952 it was renumbered State Route 128, permitting a different highway around Lake Tahoe to be numbered as Route 28 to coordinate its numbering with Nevada State Route 28.